PilzDE/.github/development_guidelines.md

 manufacturing" ([ROS-Industrial web page](https://rosindustrial.org/)).
 To archive this goal, we aim to develop software of high quality.
-To ensure that our software fulfills our self-imposed high standards, we developed a number of rules and guidelines which are presented in this document.
+To ensure that our software fulfills our self-imposed high standards, we developed a number of guidelines which are presented in this document.

-We are aware of the fact that our rules and guidelines might at times seem overly strict.
+We are aware of the fact that our guidelines might at times seem overly strict.
 However, please know that we welcome every type of contribution.
 We are always willing and eager to help getting changes upstream.